 Ordinance 68694 authorized a 12% across-the-board water rate increase that became effective July 1, 2010.
 There has been no rate adjustment since then.
-This increase, coupled with continuing cost containment efforts, has helped ensure that the net revenues test required by the Indenture of Trust for fiscal year 2017 was properly met.
+This increase, coupled with continuing cost containment efforts, has helped ensure that the net revenues test required by the Indenture of Trust for fiscal year 2018 was properly met.

-In July 2010, the City passed Ordinance 68698, which authorized the City to charge \$11 per month per dwelling unit for residential solid waste service.
+In July 2017, the City passed Ordinance 70579, which authorized the City to increase the charge from \$11.00 to \$14.00 per month per dwelling unit for residential solid waste service.
 The Water Division's billing system continues to be used to invoice the solid waste charge on a combined utility bill that includes the solid waste charge and water service charge.
 All payments are kept separate and distinct.
-Payments for the solid waste charge are never deposited into water revenue.
+Payments for the solid waste charge are never deposited into water revenue account.
+The rate increase for the solid waste service has no impact on the Water Division's revenue.